mtingers/emabot/README.md

 ```

 Setup a cronjob at every hour (set system tz to UTC first).

 *TODO* **Determine if running per hour makes sense.
-Backtest shows only transactions on 00:00:00,
+The backtests shows only transactions on 00:00:00,
 which could be considered the 'origination decision' that will continue on until the next day,
-causing the validness of it to slip.**
+causing the validity of it to slip from the original price point.**
 Example:
 ```
 00 * * * * (cd /opt/emabot && bash run.sh)